 If you’re like many Americans, a home will be the single largest purchase you’ll ever make in your lifetime.
 As a result, it might seem as though the prospect of being able to afford a new home that’s tailor-made for your every desire is way too far off for you to even think about right now.
 It’s important to remember, however, that you probably won’t be paying for your new home all at once, so you don’t have to work on saving your money up all at once, either.

 So how do you get there without landing a huge windfall of funds?
-Here are five things you can do right now to put you on the right track towards homeownership.
+Here are four things you can do right now to put you on the right track towards homeownership.

 1. Set a Well-Defined Goal

 One of the best ways to get on the right path to saving for a new home is by deciding what it is you’re trying to do.

 Get specific.
 Don’t just set a goal of being able to buy a house — that leaves it too open-ended and doesn’t offer any real direction for this undertaking.
 Think about what kind of home you’d like to own or build, where you might want to live, what kind of features it might have, etc. Don’t worry, your goal can change as you progress and as things in your life change, but it’s so important to have a well-defined goal in place as a starting point.

 Oh, and as a bonus, shopping around and figuring out what you want to save for is a fun experience.